danielholmes/coc-base-analyser/README.md

  - black bombs within range of queen or air def - to get hounds or suicide drags. red bombs out of range of air defs
  - The defenses around your DGB should be more than 4 tiles from an exterior wall Ensures the defenses aren’t eliminated using a queen walk
- - Your queen should be in the center of a 9×9 compartment (11×11 if you count walls).
- - It should require either a jump spell or 2 wall breaker groups in order to access the queen.

 ## TH10 Rules